magicicada/cs1px/documents/about_this_course.md

 You will work on an assessed assignment that is kind of like a small project.
 This will be a piece of code that you should write and document yourself, and that you will hand in for grading.
 Details will follow closer to the time, but to give you a general idea of what will be expected:  I will ask you to find a dataset that is publicly available somewhere, and write code to store and process this dataset, including some sort of simple analysis and visualisation.
 I will give examples of what I am looking for later in the course, and will provide a clear list of the marking criteria so that you know what we will be looking for.

 ### End-of-course Exam:
-We will have an online end-of-course exam in the spring.
+We will have an end-of-course exam in the spring.
 I will provide a revision checklist and an outline of the sorts of questions you should expect nearer the time.

 ## Tools we will use:

 I am planning to use a number of tools throughout this semester, including:
 - Jupyter notebooks: (I run these via Anaconda, but you are welcome to use any method you like.
 I will link a guide to using these in the first week.
-I will also usually try to include Binder links for the notebooks so you can run them online if you like.)
-- Recorded videos: these will mostly be me going through the notebooks I prepare
 - slido: this will let you anonymously ask questions or make requests
 - Moodle: all course information will be available on the Moodle page, some is also available on GitHub
 - GitHub: I'll be maintaining a repo with notebooks and other materials for the course, but use this only if it is convenient for you.
 Moodle will be the authoritative source.